-Eighty in-need children ages 2-5 sing songs, hear stories, get their little faces painted, hunt Easter eggs, play games, receive a goody bag, get a big hug from Big Bunny and go home wearing bunny ears.
+Eighty in-need children ages 2-5 sing songs, hear stories, get their little faces painted, hunt Easter eggs, play games, receive a goody bag and get a big hug from Big Bunny.

 The smiles on the children’s faces and the adults alike, are priceless.